2i2i/whitepaper/README.md

 - We allow any currency, whether those of objective value xor subjective value.
 - We define currency as an arbitrarily fungible bundle of arbitrary energy and information.
 - We accomodate the entire region of objective value currencies possible (below, at and above the min value).
-- We create the desired (according to importance) sequence of servicing the demand
+- We create the desired (according to importance) sequence of servicing the demand.
 - We allow for infinite types of dynamics incl. traditional markets as special cases, set via simple parameters.

 All these superlatives make this market model the most open possible.